-The 8 key points of British educational excellence at Coruña British School
+The 8 key points of a British education of excellence at Coruña British International School

 British education bases its resounding success on eight unwavering values, a foundation that should be kept in mind, as according to the 2013 OECD (Organisation for Economic Co-operation and Development) report, the UK is one of the ten most educated countries in the world.
 In the UK, education is focused on giving every student the tools they need to develop their skills and enhance their learning, giving them the freedom to be creative and, at the same time, the support they need to do their best.
 But how is this done, and how is it achieved?
 Let’s look at 8 key points that make British education stand out:

 The first point is education based on achieving independence and autonomy for pupils.
 The way to achieve self-reliant adults is by nurturing and cementing individual responsibility.
 To achieve this, at Coruña British International School we encourage pupils to make their own judgements, based on their own values and principles.
 We believe that the best driving force for every personal act is born within themselves: their own motivation and curiosity.
 With the help and guidance of their teachers, our students are able to develop the skills necessary to become independent.